savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 “I cannot keep doing this without a pause.”

-Workplace reporting on micro-retirements and burnout says many younger professionals are rethinking long, uninterrupted work cycles because stress, disengagement, and mental fatigue are becoming harder to normalize.[web:96][web:98][web:99]
+Workplace reporting on micro-retirements and burnout says many younger professionals are rethinking long, uninterrupted work cycles because stress, disengagement, and mental fatigue are becoming harder to normalize.

 ---